 Will I test positive for COVID-19 after getting the vaccine?

-No. Neither the recently authorized and recommended vaccines nor the other COVID-19 vaccines currently in clinical trials in the United States can cause you to test positive on viral tests, which are used to see if you have a current infection.
+No. The vaccines cannot cause you to test positive on viral tests, which are used to see if you have a current infection.

 If your body develops an immune response—the goal of vaccination—there is a possibility you may test positive on some antibody tests.
 Antibody tests indicate you had a previous infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

-Will a COVID-19 vaccine alter my DNA?
+Does the COVID-19 vaccine change my DNA?